By: Marilyn L. Davis

 - You can decide if they have merit or truth.

-- Stop your belief in them if they are no longer true.
+- Stop your belief in them if they are no longer valid.

 Negative Messages come in many forms, but most, if not all, are going to erode your self-esteem, make you doubtful of your abilities, or highlight liabilities.
 However, the messages that you give to your inner child today can help overcome some of the hurt.